Fred De Bruyne

 Alfred De Bruyne (21 October 1930 – 4 February 1994) was a Belgian champion road cyclist.
 He won six Tour de France stages early in his career and went on to win many other Monuments and stage races.

-He had a great deal of success early in his career during the Tour de France.
+De Bruyne had a great deal of success early in his career during the Tour de France.
 1953 was his first Tour, his best result was making one stage podium, on stage 5 from Dieppe to Caen.
 In 1954 he finished 2nd on the final stage into Paris and won three stages along the way.
 In 1955 he didn't win any stages, but ended up with the highest overall classification he would ever have which was 17th.
-In 1956 he won three stages in the first half of the Tour, but slowed a bit in the second half and couldn't add to this total.
+In 1956, De Bruyne won three stages in the first half of the Tour, but slowed a bit in the second half and could not add to this total.
 Also in 1956 he won Milan–San Remo and Liège–Bastogne–Liège, as well as the stage race Paris–Nice early in the season.
-In 1957 he abandoned the Tour for the first time in his career.
+In 1957 De Bruyne abandoned the Tour for the first time in his career.
 He won both Paris–Roubaix and Paris–Tours that year.
 In 1958 he rode the Giro for the first time and didn't win any stages and finished 16th overall.
 He won Paris–Nice, Liège–Bastogne–Liège and came in the top 10 of Gent–Wevelgem, La Flèche Wallonne, Paris–Roubaix, Paris-Tours and Milan San Remo.

-He also won the Challenge Desgrange-Colombo competition three years running, from 1956 to 1958.
-This was the forerunner of the Super Prestige, later replaced by the UCI Ranking Points List.
+Fred De Bruyne also won the Challenge Desgrange-Colombo competition three years running, from 1956 to 1958.
+This was the forerunner of the Super Prestige Pernod, later replaced by the UCI Ranking Points List.